Introduction to Cluster Algebras. Chapter 7: Triple diagrams and normal plabic graphs

 The strands of $\X$ run alongside the trips of~$G$, implying that $\pi_\X\!=\!\pi_G$. \end{proof}

 In \cref{red-minimal}, we will characterize triple diagrams that correspond, under the bijection of \cref{pr:bijplabictriple}, to \emph{reduced} normal plabic graphs.

 [3]

-The bijective correspondence between triple diagrams and normal plabic graphs can be used to translate the move equivalence of triple diagrams (under the swivel moves, see \cref{def:2-2-move-equivalence}) into a version of the move equivalence of plabic graphs (cf.\ \cref{def:moves}) formulated entirely within the setting of normal plabic graphs:
+The bijective correspondence between triple diagrams and normal plabic graphs can be used to translate the equivalence of triple diagrams under swivel moves, cf.\ \cref{def:2-2-move-equivalence}, into a variant of move equivalence of plabic graphs (cf.\ \cref{def:moves}) adapted to the setting of normal plabic graphs:

-\begin{definition} The \emph{(normal) urban renewal} move is the local transformation of normal plabic graphs described in \cref{fig:urban2}.
-(This differs slightly from Definition~\ref{def:urban-renewal}.
-In this chapter, we will consistently use the new definition.)
-Unlike the square move~(M1), the normal urban renewal move does not require the vertices of the square to be trivalent.
-They can even be bivalent, see \cref{fig:urban2-bivalent}. \end{definition}
+\begin{definition} The \emph{(normal) spider} move is a local transformation of a normal plabic graph~$G$ that replaces one of the fragments shown in \cref{fig:urban2} (see also \cref{fig:urban2-bivalent}) by the other.
+To be more precise, assume that $G$ contains a quadrilateral face with black vertices $A, A'$ and white vertices $K, K'$.
+Let $K$ (resp.,~$K'$) be adjacent to the black vertices $A, A', B$ (resp., $A, A',B'$).
+We then replace the white vertices $K,K'$ (resp., the 6~edges adjacent to them) by the new white vertices $L,L'$ (resp., the edges $AL, BL, B'L, A'L', BL', B'L'$). \end{definition}

+\begin{remark} The normal spider moves introduced in \cref{def:urban-normal} are slightly different from the square moves described in \cref{fig:M1} (resp., Definition~\ref{def:urban-renewal}), which required each vertex of the quadrilateral face to have degree~$3$ (resp., degree at least~$3$). \end{remark}

 \begin{definition} The \emph{normal flip move} is the local transformation shown in \cref{fig:flipmove}.
 Ignoring the bivalent black vertices, this local move is the same as the (white) flip move for trivalent plabic graphs. \end{definition}